dapanas/100-days-of-swiftui/day-003/README.md

 # Operators and conditions
+> Computers are like Old Testament gods: lots of rules and no mercy. -- Joseph Campbell

 ## Arithmetic Operators
 - Swift has a special operator for calculating remainders after division: `%`.
 It calculates how many times one number can fit inside another, then sends back the value that’s left over.